What is Lectio Divina?

 If you are interested in learning a bit more about the practice of Lectio Divina and getting some suggestions, the following may be helpful.

 “Lectio Divina” is Latin for “holy reading” or “divine reading.”
 It is an ancient Christian spiritual practice that allows a person to meditate and pray with a brief scripture text.
-There are many ways to practice Lectio Divina, but all of them include some combination of: opening oneself to God’s spirit in moments of silence and stillness, slowly reading or hearing a passage at least 2-3 times through, listening for a word or phrase, or image or feeling that God is wanting to give you from the text, inwardly savoring or sitting with what is given, allowing a prayer to arise out of the pondering and then returning to God’s presence in wordless rest.
+There are many ways to practice Lectio Divina, but all of them include some combination of: opening oneself to God’s spirit in moments of silence and stillness, slowly reading or hearing a passage at least 2-3 times through, listening for a word or phrase, or image or feeling that God is wanting to give you through the text, inwardly savoring or sitting with what is given, allowing a prayer to arise out of the pondering and then returning to God’s presence in wordless rest.
 As Thomas Keating says, one can approach these elements as consecutive steps, which was the way many folks during the latter Middle Ages approached Lectio, and the way I most often lead it here on the podcast.
 But, the earliest form of practicing Lectio Divina in the Christian tradition comes from the monastic Desert Fathers and Mothers of early Christianity, in which one allows all of the elements to arise in no particular order, as if they are upon a vast circle which one slowly experiences over and over as one reads the text numerous times.
-For a more complete description of the distinctions between the two forms of practicing Lectio, see Keating’s article here: The Classical Monastic Practice of Lectio Divina by Thomas Keating
+For a more complete description of the distinctions between the two forms of practicing Lectio, see Keating’s article, The Classical Monastic Practice of Lectio Divina.

 Some suggestions: Use a journal.
 Write your word or phrase, image or feeling.
 Write the prayer you most need to pray.
 Listen to the podcast with a friend, your family or a small group and then quietly, without intellectualizing or trying to “fix” one another, share with each other what you discovered.
 Remember that this is a time for listening for our loving God, not a time for squeezing ideas out of scripture or “nailing it down” into one “right” interpretation.
 God is so economical, that thousands of gifts can come from one small text, and each gift can be exactly unique for each person.
 You are encouraged also, to share some of your experience by posting comments on the podcast webpage.